kev-pinto-cts/cloud_sql_multi_region_failover/README.md

 ## Create Read-replica in Region 1 once back
 The command to set this up is `make failover_replica` This command will do step 2 in the failover flow
+The time taken to complete this depends on the Volume of data.
+We have observed upto 15 mins to bring the replica to a running state This does not adversely affect your primary app operations as this is being carried out as a background task

 ```bash
 The Script is about to do the following: